 And as such, that manifested itself in the Obamacare fight with two groups.

-You had the Cruz and Mike Lee group, which was the defund, and then you had other groups that thought that was a mistake and they wanted to delay.
+And then you had other groups that thought that was a mistake and they wanted to delay.

 And in the process of delay, if you can, for example, delay the individual mandate, you take the guts out of the whole law.

-And the delay group thought the defund group was a bit disingenuous because they didn't think the defund group ever had a prayer of winning because there was never going to be the votes and to override an Obama veto on it.
+And the delay group thought the defund group was a bit disingenuous because they didn't think the defund group ever had a prayer of winning because there was never going to be the votes to override an Obama veto on it.

 It isn't.